Kostyanuch-c/Kostyanuch-C/README.md

 Python Backend Developer
 ------------------------

-I worked at a biopharmaceutical plant as an analytical chemist and decided to completely change my field of activity, giving preference to what I liked.
-I started learning on my own, then continued to improve my skills through courses on the Hexlet platform.
-At the moment I have experience creating small projects.
-I continue to develop and strive to get a job where I can use the knowledge I have acquired.
+I worked as an analytical chemist at a biopharmaceutical plant and decided to completely change careers, pursuing something I enjoy.
+At first, I studied on my own, then continued to hone my skills through courses.
+Now I have experience creating small projects.
+I continue to develop and strive to find a job where I can apply my newfound knowledge.

 ### Skills